dani690e/frontend/README.md

-## The frontend part of the project "Citater
+## The frontend part of the project "Citater"